Marco Lingua: Sport activity: Titles and Participations

 During the two-year period 2004–2005 he finished sixth in Spain at the Mediterranean Games of Almería 2005 and, in the same year, eighth in the European Winter Cup of launches in Mersin (Turkey); at the absolute Italian championships instead he becomes vicevampione in Florence 2004 and then he graduates absolute champion to the winter of launches in 2005 (fourth to the absolute of Bressanone).

 Year 2006: 11th at the Gothenburg European Championships in Sweden, eighth in Israel in Tel-Aviv in the specialty winter European Cup; gold to the winter of pitches and silver to the absolute of Turin, still silver even to the absolute weightlifting (did not compete with the Italian seniors of weights).

-Year 2007: champion for both the absolute winter of pitches (no valid measure for the absolutes of Padova) and the absolute weightlifting (after the victory in the national seniors), second classified in France at the DécaNation of Paris and eighth in the Winter European Cup of launches in Yalta (Ukraine).
+Year 2007: champion for both the absolute winter of pitches (no valid measure for the absolutes of Padua) and the absolute weightlifting (after the victory in the national seniors), second classified in France at the DécaNation of Paris and eighth in the Winter European Cup of launches in Yalta (Ukraine).

 2008 is the year of his first Olympic Games: he takes part in China at the Olympic Games in Beijing, but he does three qualifying laps.
 Also in the international arena, he won the European Winter Cup for launches in Split, Croatia.
 In Italy he graduated as an absolute champion both in Cagliari (silver at the winter of one-quarter throws from the champion Vizzoni) and in the weightlifting (gold medal also for the Italian seniors).

 Year 2009: Wins the silver medal in both the Winter European Cup of launches in Los Realejos (Spain) and the World Cup in Sofia (Bulgaria); in Italy at the Mediterranean Games in Pescara he made three throws in the final ended in 11th place.
 In the national championships he obtains three silver medals: winter of pitches, absolute of Milan and absolute weight lifting (he does not compete instead with the Italian seniors).

 Year 2010: Absolute vice-champion both for the winter of specialties and for the absolute ones of Grosseto and seniors champion of weightlifting (silver medal for the absolute ones).
 He became the absolute vice-champion in Turin in 2011; while in winter the specialty does not make valid launches and instead the Italian weightlifting championships do not compete for seniors or absolutes.